Islamic State shoots and beheads 30 Ethiopian Christians in Libya - video

 In the latest video, a man dressed in black clutching a pistol stood behind some of the victims.

-"Muslim blood shed under the hands of your religions is not cheap," he says.
+"Muslim blood shed under the hands of your religions is not cheap," he says, looking at the camera.
 "To the nation of the cross: We are now back again."

-The video warns that Christians will not be safe unless they embrace Islam or pay protection money.
+The video concludes with a warning that Christians will not be safe unless they embrace Islam or pay protection money.

 Islamic State controls large parts of Iraq and Syria and wants to redraw the map of the Middle East.
 It is not clear how many fighters it has in Libya, an oil-producing nation.